netwerk-digitaal-erfgoed/geonames-harvester/README.md

 These script also requires the `sed` en `awk` tools for preprocessing.
 These are avaible in standard Linux distro's.

 See the [Geonames download website](https://download.geonames.org/export/dump/) for detailed information on the geonames dumpfiles.
-Currently only the **NL** and **BE** country dumpfiles are processed.

 Run the scripts in the following order:

 1. **Download**
-Run the `geonames-download.sh` to download the data.
-Currently only the NL and BE country data is downloaded.
-After downloading some basic cleaning is done to prevent problems in the mapping proces.
-The download files are place in the `./data` directory.
+Run the `download.sh` to download the data.
+After downloading some basic cleanup is done to prevent problems in the mapping proces.
+The download files are placed in the `./data` directory.

 2. **Mapping**
-   Run the `map.sh` to convert the textfiles to RDF.
-The resulting ntriples files is placed in `./fuseki/databases/`.
-The mapping can take some time to finish, be patient!
+   Run the `map.sh` to convert the text files to RDF.
+This produces a `data/geonames.ttl` file.

 3. **Expose the data**
    Run the `server.sh` to start the server and expose the SPARQL-endpoint on <http://localhost:3030/geonames/sparql>.